qiyuangong/Deep_Learning_Exercise/README.md

     - Natural Language Processing (NLP)
     - Reinforcement Learning (RL)

+Tips: Focus on applications and examples
-PS: Choose a DL framework, and learn with examples.
+How to: Choose a DL framework, and learn with examples.
 DIY like building with LeGo.

 ### Advanced knowledge